huRashidy/Zygosity_DNALM/README.md

 ```
 All extracted data files must be placed in the data subfolder at the root of the repo.
+Make sure you replace the './' in all "./data/results" paths is replaced with the root directory.

 2. Install Required Python Dependencies
 Ensure you are using Python 3.8+ and run: